 Even the best archers started somewhere.
-If you’re just beginning your archery journey, some basic compound bow shooting tips for beginners will go a long way in helping you to enjoy your new hobby.
+If you’re just starting your archery journey, some basic compound bow shooting tips for beginners will go a long way in helping you to enjoy your new hobby.
 While shooting with experienced archers is the best way to improve, that’s not always a possibility.
-Follow these tips to get started on the right foot (literally).
+Follow these tips from the expert Staff Shooters at 60X Custom Strings and watch as your skills improve.

 Work on Your Stance

 Before you even notch an arrow, you need to get a basic archer’s stance down.
 Over time, you’re probably going to end up adjusting your stance as you get more comfortable with shooting.
-In these early stages, the first step is to learn the basic archery stance.
-From there, you can make adjustments as needed.
+Once you find a stance that you’re comfortable with, you want to find this position every single time you pick up your bow.

-Of all compound bow shooting tips for beginners, this one is the most important, so don’t skip it.
+Of all compound bow shooting tips we have for you, this one is the most important, so don’t skip it.
 If you’re shooting at an actual range, there should be a line that runs parallel to the target.
-This line is called a shooting line.
-If there’s not a shooting line, you can use a rope or yardstick to create one, or simply imagine a parallel line.
+You can use this shooting line as a guide for your stance.
+For ranges that don’t have a shooting line, create your own with a stick, rope, or chalk.

 - Relax your whole body

-- If you’re right-handed, put your left foot in front of the line.
-If you’re left-handed, use your right foot.
+- Right-handed shooters, put your left foot in front of the line.
+Left-handers, use your right foot.

 - Stand sideways so your feet are parallel to the line